olix3001/embeddable-preact/README.md

 This is preferred way of using this framework, but if you're making some kind of captive page, It might be necessary to provide everything locally.

 ### Usage
-Remember to add `Content-Encoding: br` to all your server responses.
+Remember to add `Content-Encoding: gzip` to all your server responses.

 ```c
 #ifdef ESP32